1973 Indianapolis 500: Finish

+Post-race

 The 1973 race was the shortest "500" on record at the time (332.5 mi), with the exception of the 1916 race, which was actually scheduled for 300 mi.
 Three years later, the 1976 race was halted at an even shorter distance of 255 mi, just past the halfway point when the race became official on lap 101.

 The traditional victory banquet was canceled earlier in the day, and the victory lane celebration was fairly brief and muted.
 Johncock left the track soon after the race to visit Savage at the hospital, along with team owner Pat Patrick.
 Johncock and Patrick, and a few other crew members ended the day with a "victory dinner" which consisted of fast food hamburgers at the Burger Chef just east of the Speedway on Georgetown Road.
-BorgWarner gave Johncock a ceremony for his 1973 win in August 2021 at his forestry mill in South Branch, Michigan to celebrate his 85th birthday, with the trophy (riding in a Verizon 200 marked van) visiting landmarks in the city in addition to his forestry mill, and awarded Johncock the Champion Driver's Trophy for both the 1973 and 1982 wins.
-That trophy ("Baby Borg") has been given to winning drivers since 1988, and champions won prior to 1988 are awarded one in commemoration of milestones.
+BorgWarner gave Johncock a ceremony for his 1973 win in August 2021 at his forestry mill in South Branch, Michigan to celebrate his 85th birthday, with the trophy (riding in a Verizon 200 marked van) visiting landmarks in the city in addition to his forestry mill.

+The Johncock family—featuring Gordon, his wife Sue, children, grandchildren, and great-grandchildren, along with surviving crew members of both the 1973 and 1982 wins, were given an official victory celebration for the 1973 win on April 24, 2023.
+The Speedway museum rolled out his 1982 race winner, and the family was given a tour of the oval on a Speedway bus.
+Following the museum tour, the formal victory banquet for the 1973 win was held at Binkley's Kitchen and Bar on North College Avenue in Indianapolis, where BorgWarner presented Gordon with the Champion Driver's Trophy, awarded to winners since 1988, and in more recent years given to drivers on milestone anniversaries of their race wins, and Sue a bouquet of flowers.